 Whitebark pine is ecologically very significant in maintaining snow pack and regulating runoff, initiating succession after fire or other disturbance events, and providing seeds that are a high-energy food source for many species of wildlife.

-We will add the whitebark pine to the list of candidate species eligible for ESA protection and review its status annually.
+The Service will add the whitebark pine to the list of candidate species eligible for ESA protection and review its status annually.
 If we propose the whitebark pine for listing in the future, the public will have an opportunity to comment.
 We have assigned the whitebark pine a listing priority number (LPN) of 2, which means we have determined the threats are of high magnitude and are imminent.

 Threats to the whitebark pine include habitat loss and mortality from white pine blister rust, mountain pine beetle, catastrophic fire and fire suppression, environmental effects resulting from climate change, and the inadequacy of existing regulatory mechanisms.